 The milestone comes just short of two months after Sittler sets an NHL single-game record with 10 points (six goals, four assists) against the Bruins on Feb.
 7, 1976.

 1930: The Montreal Canadiens defeat the Bruins 4-3 at the Forum to win the best-of-3 Stanley Cup Final 2-0.
-The losses are the first in back-to-back games for the Bruins, who finish first in the NHL during the regular season at 38-5-1 in a 44-game schedule.
+The losses are the first in consecutive games that season for the Bruins, who finish first in the NHL during the regular season at 38-5 with one tie in a 44-game schedule.
 A goal by Howie Morenz at 15:43 of the second period gives Montreal a 4-1 lead and proves to be the Cup-winner when Boston scores twice in the third period.

 1933: Ken Doraty scores at 104:46 of overtime, Lorne Chabot gets his fourth playoff shutout and Toronto eliminates Boston with a 1-0 victory in Game 5 of the Stanley Cup Semifinals at Maple Leaf Gardens.
 It is the longest game in playoff history to that time; the record lasts three years before being eclipsed on March 24-25, 1936, by the Red Wings' six-overtime 1-0 victory against the Montreal Maroons.

 1966: In the final game of the 1965-66 season, Bobby Hull of the Chicago Blackhawks has an assist in a 4-2 loss to the Bruins at Boston Garden to give him an NHL-record 97 points.
 Hull breaks Dickie Moore's mark of 96 points, set in 1958-59.